10 Hour Evidence Based Continuing Education (CEU) Course for BOTH Occupational & Physical Therapists – Clinical Driver Evaluations

 $195

-Clicking our "Enroll Now" links will take you to our custom training site for e-learning: https://training.code-ccde.org
+Clicking our "Enroll Now" links will take you to a page for payment.

-Once payment and enrollment are complete you will be free to begin taking the course at your own pace by logging back into the site at any time to complete the modules.
+Once payment and enrollment are complete, you will be free to begin taking the course at your own pace by logging into our training site, https://training.code-ccde.org, at any time.

 If you have any questions prior to enrolling, please email our Director of Training: Cara Harman OTD, OTR/L